Skip to content

 Amino Profile, Made Easy

 Proteins are built from amino acids.
 “Complete” means all nine essentials are present in good amounts.
-Whey is complete and rich in BCAAs, especially leucine.
-Many plant proteins are complete, and blends make this easier.
-Read the label if you can.
+Whey is complete and rich in branched chains.
+Many plant proteins are complete too, especially blends.
+Read the label if you can and focus on totals.

 Aim for about 2 to 3 grams of leucine after training.

-If your plant scoop is low in leucine, just take a bit more or pair it with food such as soy or quinoa.
+If your plant scoop is low, take a bit more or pair it with food such as soy or quinoa.
 Timing helps, but your daily total is king.
+In the plant-based protein vs whey discussion, daily totals still matter more than the source.
 Keep meals simple, hydrate, rest well, and back up training with smart muscle recovery supplements.

 How to Choose Quickly?